top of page

 This carburetor required other unique parts:

 • It had a unique intake manifold since the bolt spacing on the mounting flange was different than that of the standard Solex 34 PB1C carburetor that had been used on all earlier D-Specials and ID19’s.
-The unique intake manifold created an interference with the fuel pump outlet spigot, thus requiring a certain fuel pump that has not been available for many years (none of the replacement fuel pumps available today will work with this carburetor).
+This unique intake manifold creates an interference with some of the aftermarket fuel pumps.

 • The choke cable was also unique (it was longer, 445 mm versus 375 mm).